kserve/kserve/docs/samples/cabundle/README.md

 ### Using storage-config Secret

-If you want to apply the cabundle only to a specific inferenceservice, you can use a specific annotation or variable(`certificate`) on the `storage-config` Secret used by the inferenceservice.
+If you want to apply the cabundle only to a specific inferenceservice, you can use a specific annotation or variable(`cabundle_configmap`) on the `storage-config` Secret used by the inferenceservice.
 In this case, you have to create the cabundle ConfigMap in the user namespace before you create the inferenceservice.